What Is EDI?

 - Improved cash management and a better stock overview through productivity analyses

-Functional overview of EDI
+3. Functional overview of EDI

-Messages are exchanged between companies using established business document standards (known as EDI message standards), which companies in a specific industry have agreed upon among themselves.
+Messages are exchanged between companies using established business document standards for electronic data interchange (known as EDI message standards), which companies in a specific industry have agreed upon among for exchanging EDI files.
 For example, the European chemical industry generally uses the EDI standard EDIFACT, including the subset CEFIC (French: Conseil Européen des Fédérations de l'Industrie Chimique), which has been specifically defined for the chemical industry.
-Since ERP systems are generally not capable of these message standards, the structured data needs to be converted from its initial format into the defined message standard before it is sent via the agreed communication protocol.
-This involves three steps:

-The receiver carries out these steps in reverse order starting with confirming the message has been received over the agreed communication protocol, then converting the message to the format they need and then sending the message to the receiving ERP system.
+The receiver carries out these steps in reverse order starting with confirming the message has been received over the agreed communication protocol, then converting the message to the EDI format they need and then sending the message to the receiving ERP system.

-The SEEBURGER BIS B2B gateway connects the most important business partners, handling the routing and processing of B2B/EDI messages according to industry standards.
+The BIS B2B gateway connects the most important business partners, handling the routing and processing of B2B/EDI messages according to industry standards.

-EDI message standards
+4. EDI message standards

 If business partners want to exchange business data electronically, they need to have a clear agreement to ensure they can understand each other's messages.
 In practice, however, it’s the dominant business partner initiating the EDI process (known as the hub) who usually dictates the standards used by all subsequent partners (the spokes).
 These are existing industry standards.